 Think about any well-told story, from Casablanca to The 40-Year Old Virgin.
 Underneath the plot lies an emotional arc for the protagonist.
 Whether it is his journey from fear to love, or from ignorance to wisdom, what we create as artists is often a byproduct of our own individual growth.
 At the heart of our creation is a search for meaning.

 It is important as we write the first draft that we continue to hold our story loosely.
-This means that we are always open to new and more specific ways of expressing what wants to be channeled through us.
-For example, I might be certain that a particular scene must occur in order to move my story forward, yet as I begin to write it I discover that it does not want to be written as I had imagined it.
+This means that we are always open to new and more specific ways of expressing our stories.
+For example, I might be certain that a particular scene must occur in order to move my story forward, yet as I begin to write it I discover that it’s different than how I imagined it.
 It is important that I don’t force it, but rather, that I become curious about the essence of what I want to express.

 By holding my ideas loosely, the truth can emerge.
-I used to be amazed as I watched a story reveal itself to me on the page.
-I would revel at the infinite number of ways I could get the story wrong.
-It felt like I was walking a tight rope and all I had to do was make one wrong choice and my story would collapse.
-It seemed so precarious, impossible even.
+Watching a story reveal itself to me on the page is always amazing.
+I revel at the infinite number of ways the story could go.
+It feels like walking a tight rope and all I have to do is make one wrong choice and my story could collapse.
+It seems so precarious, impossible even.